 Did the people who wrote this blurb assume that anyone buying this book would already have read it, or at least know what it was about?
-That is the only explanation, and sorry, but Heyer’s works just aren’t that universally well-known.
+That is the only explanation for this disastrous blurb that I can think of, and I’m sorry, but Heyer’s works just aren’t that universally well-known.

 Actually, there’s a fair amount about Avon that is creepy.
-His past is no picnic, what with the attempted abductions and the ruthless gambling and neglect of his family.
+His personal history is no picnic, what with the attempted abductions and the ruthless gambling and neglect of his family, etcetera.

-Our illustrious Rachel tells me that most fans consider Avon to be Heyer’s redemption of The Black Moth‘s Duke of Andover, and the parallels are pretty clear: both have shady pasts, both have wit to spare, both are considered omnipotent, and both have a satanic-based nickname, the one “Devil”, the other “Satanas”.
-Even their siblings – the beautiful, frivolous sister, the carefree, charming brother – are similar, and they both have kind, sensible and honourable best-friends who put up with them being jerks, who knows why?
+I’ve learned that most fans consider Avon to be Heyer’s redemption of The Black Moth‘s Duke of Andover, and the parallels are pretty clear: both have shady pasts, both have wit to spare, both are considered omnipotent, and both have a satanic-based nickname, the one “Devil”, the other “Satanas”.
+Even their siblings – the beautiful, frivolous sister, the carefree, charming brother – are similar, and they both have kind, sensible and honorable best-friends who put up with them being jerks, who knows why?

 I also really appreciated the insight into French history that this novel delivers, even more so than did Powder and Patch.
-I went and did a lot of further reading about many of Avon’s aquaintances and Léonie’s suitors, and it was very illuminating.
-Heyer’s research is impeccable here, as always, and so is her dialog.
+I went and did a lot of further reading about many of Avon’s acquaintances and Léonie’s suitors, and it was very illuminating.
+Heyer’s research is impeccable here, for which she is proving to be justly famed, and so is her dialog.
 Avon and his brother Rupert are especially hilarious, and I laughed out loud with them several times.